Back to posts

 Conclusion

 This is just one example of a synergy between Trickest and GitHub.
-Register on the platform today and set up your repository for asset discovery and continuous vulnerability scanning of your infrastructure.
+Set up a meeting with our team today and set up your repository for asset discovery and continuous vulnerability scanning of your infrastructure.
 It is that easy, right?